WelshDan/smittys-bar/README.md

 The key custom classes for this project are as:

 - Reservations (booking/models.py)
-This class creates the basis of the booking function of booktable.
+This class creates the basis of the booking function of booking a table.

 - TableBookingForm (booking/forms.py)
 This form class provides the structure of the booking function incuding validation checks as well as setting the date and time choices using the DatePickerInput and TimePickerInput.